Phyllis Kaberry: Research in Kimberley region of Western Australia

 After completing her master's degree in anthropology, Kaberry received a grant from the Australian National Research Council (ANRC) to conduct research within the country.
-Her advisor, Elkin, suggested her fieldwork reside in the Kimberley region of Western Australia to study the Aborigines.
+Her advisor, Elkin, suggested her fieldwork reside in the Kimberley region of Western Australia to study the cultures of the Aboriginal groups there.
 Elkin was a large advocate for the humane treatment and preservation of the native Australian populations – his views driven by his awareness of poor living conditions, maltreatment, and the gradual erasing of their traditional beliefs and values.
 Following Elkin's advice, Kaberry travelled to the Kimberley region.
-Like what many anthropologists face in the field, Kaberry dealt with difficult conditions, all of which she embraced.
+Like many anthropologists, Kaberry dealt with difficult conditions, which she embraced.
 Conducting research among cattle and mission stations, she encountered language barriers and constant resettlement due to seasonal migrations – hence a mobile lifestyle.

 Adopting a participant observation approach, Kaberry shifted between multiple groups of people, becoming deeply involved with the daily lifestyles of the women.
 Often needing a translator, she chose the most outspoken woman of each group to assist her with translation as well as a way to entice other women into speaking about private aspects of Aboriginal female life.
 Much of her work was dependent on the two distinct seasons.
 During the dry season, Kaberry resided in the cattle and mission stations collecting genealogies by interviewing women from various camps.
 Kaberry questioned the accuracy of her research of Aboriginal tradition during the dry season.
 This was because the lifestyle within the cattle and mission stations established by non-natives was altered by European contact.
 She found that Aboriginal traditional life was more prominent in the wet season.
 Kaberry witnessed traditional ceremonies and real customs – an opportunity to see "native life" as it once was.
-Over the roughly three years that she studied the Aborigines society of the Kimberely region, she focused on kinship, religion, the economic and social organisation of women, as well as the influence of European contact.
+Over the roughly three years that she studied the Aboriginal society of the Kimberley region, she focused on kinship, religion, the economic and social organisation of women, as well as the influence of European contact.

 After returning from the field, she enrolled in the London School of Economics after receiving a scholarship.
 In 1938, she received her PhD in anthropology, and one year later published Aboriginal Woman Sacred and Profane.
 This book had a quiet but strong impact on women studies in the field of anthropology.
 At the time of publication, anthropology was widely male dominated, and thus her book received great amounts of criticism for suggesting that women were equal to that of men and possessed their own value of sacredness.
-Women at this time were seen as "domesticated cows" and erotic beings thought to have little influence in cultural development, devoid of a sacred life with their institutions defined as inferior to those of males.
+At this time, Aboriginal women were seen as purely erotic beings or "domesticated cows" and were thought to have little influence in cultural development, devoid of a sacred life with their institutions defined as inferior to those of males.
 Although he was interested in obtaining information on the lives of women in native societies, even Kaberry's mentor, Elkin, exhibited views that agreed with the common belief of women inferiority.
 Aboriginal Woman Sacred and Profane disputed these ideas: